juusokasperi/memarena/README.md

 ## Features

-- O(1) Allocation: allocation is just a pointer bump.
+- O(1) allocation: allocation is just a pointer bump.
 - Infinite growth: Uses a linked list of mmap'd blocks.
 Never runs out of memory until the OS does.
+- Contiguous merging: Attemps to merge new memory blocks adjacent to the previous block.
+If successful, this extends the previous block's virtual memory range instead of appending to the linked list, reducing fragmentation.
 - ASAN Integration: Manually "poisons" unused memory.
 If you access memory you haven't allocated (or after a reset), ASAN will crash your program with a precise error.
-- Page Aware: Automatically aligns large allocations to OS page boundaries (4KB/16KB) to eliminate internal fragmentation.
+- Page aware: Automatically aligns large allocations to OS page boundaries (4KB/16KB) to eliminate internal fragmentation.
-- Instant Cleanup: Free millions of objects in O(1) time by freeing the arena or resetting the offset.
+- Instant cleanup: Free millions of objects in O(1) time by freeing the arena or resetting the offset.
-- Thread-Local Ready: Designed to be used as thread-local storage (no internal mutexes for maximum speed).
+- Thread-Local ready: Designed to be used as thread-local storage (no internal mutexes for maximum speed).
-- Fixed Mode: Optional compile-time flag `MEM_ARENA_DISABLE_RESIZE` to disable growth and pre-allocate memory.
+- Fixed mode: Optional compile-time flag `MEM_ARENA_DISABLE_RESIZE` to disable growth and pre-allocate memory.

 ## Installation